TriplyDB/Documentation/docs/triplydb-js/index.md

         <dt><code>'private'</code> (default)</dt>
         <dd>The dataset can only be accessed by organization members.</dd>
         <dt><code>'internal'</code></dt>
-        <dd>The dataset can only be accessed by users that are logged into the TriplyDB catalog.
+        <dd>The dataset can only be accessed by users that are logged into the TriplyDB instance.
         <dt><code>'public'</code></dt>
         <dd>The dataset can be accessed by everybody.</dd>
       </dl>